-In an effort to diversify the clientele of the Esperanza Community Bike Shop Adult Education Program, one Mom's Night Out Bicycle Maintenance Class has been held.
-Although attendance was low (4 participants and 2 volunteers), it is hoped that later classes will reach a wider audience.
-Through targeted classes such as this, the program aims to decrease the perception that cycling is predominantly male activity.
+In an effort to diversify the clientele of the Esperanza Community Bike Shop Adult Education Program, we have held one Mom's Night Out Bicycle Maintenance Class to date.
+Although attendance was low (4 participants and 2 volunteers), it is hoped that latter classes will reach a wider audience.
+Through targeted classes such as this, we believe that we will decrease the perception that cycling is predominantly male activity.